Notified resource consents

 - notify the public generally (public notification).

-If your proposal will result in adverse effects on people to the extent a planner decides they are "affected" people, we must notify those affected unless:
+If your proposal will have an adverse effect on people to an extent where a planner would deem them 'affected parties', we must notify those people unless:

 Affected people can make a submission supporting or opposing your application within 20 working days of being notified.